mk-pmb/msspeechsdk_v011_wine_howto/README.md

   * When I read them, the PPA was incomplete, so I had to use the official (non-PPA) apt repo described in the instructions.

+1. Recommended: To avoid side effects, create a new wine prefix and work there.

+1. Decide the CPU architecture to use inside your wineprefix and/or on actual windows target machines.
+    * Configure your wine prefix appropriately.
+      This probably means setting the WINEARCH environment variable.
+    * I always just use `WINEARCH=win32` anyway because I build inside a wine prefix in which I run some ancient proprietary abandonware anyway.

 1. Collect the files you'll need to install.
+    * When there are multiple versions of a download, make sure to pick the one appropriate for your targeted CPU architecture.
     * In case the downloads won't easily start: The Download Center has a noscript tag with direct download links between the "Thank you for downloading" headline and the "Install Instructions" button.